MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 Per maggiori dettagli sui telefoni Yealink, consulta [Telefoni IP per Skype for Business](http://www.yealink.com/products_list_10.html#filter2).

-Per ulteriori informazioni sul AudioCodes telefoni, vedere [Skype per i telefoni IP Business](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions).
+Per altre informazioni sui telefoni AudioCodes, Vedi [telefoni IP di Skype for business](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions).

 > [!NOTE]
 > Lync Phone Edition is supported with Skype for Business Online, but not with Microsoft Teams.
 Mainstream support for the LPE platform ended by April/10/2014, with extended support until April/11/2023 to align with the product support lifecycle of Lync Server 2013.
 See [Microsoft Product Lifecycle](https://support.microsoft.com/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) for details on the LPE lifecycle.
 LPE CAP models aren't supported with Skype for Business Online.
 >
 > Later this year, Office 365 will not support any version of TLS older than 1.2.
 Since the underlying operating system of LPE does not support TLS 1.2, LPE will not be supported to connect to Office 365 anymore.
 See [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) for more information.

-## <a name="supported-firmware"></a>Firmware supportate
+## <a name="supported-firmware"></a>Firmware supportato

 Si tratta della versione software minima necessaria per i telefoni supportati per l'utilizzo con Sistema telefonico in Office 365: